chintan00005/IonicStarter/Readme.md

+You can add android platform by following command:

+ionic capacitor add android

-You can add mobile platform by following command:
+You can add ios platform by following command:

-ionic capacitor add <platform>
+ionic capacitor add ios